Evi-2003/SpotiCover/README.md

 I will be using Spotify's API
 # Language
 Will be using Python
+# Requirements
+  - pywin32
+  - spotipy
+ # Music Player
+ For now you will need to use Spotify
 # To-Do
 I will be using some code of SpotiPlay
   - Making the first version work.